 Road Biking Shorts

-Do you love pedaling on the open road for miles?
+Do you love pedaling for miles on the open road?
 If freshly laid asphalt is your idea of the perfect riding surface, then we would recommend a pair of road biking shorts.
 Road cycling shorts are generally comprised of lycra and/or spandex and provide a snug fit.
-Road cyclists have an aggressive posture on the bike, pedaling up and down hills.
-And while they may ride in and out of the saddle, the overall position is consistent and focused on minimizing wind resistance.
-Road bikers want a tight-fitting, compressive short that stretches with them and reduces as much drag as possible.
+Road cyclists have an aggressive posture on the bike, and while they may ride in and out of the saddle, the overall position is consistent and focused on minimizing wind resistance.
+Road bikers want a tight-fitting, compressive short that stretches with them and reduces wind drag as much as possible.
 The seat of the short is also padded, eliminating the need for a liner short, also known as a chamois.
 We will not review road bike shorts in this review.

 Mountain Biking Shorts

-If your biking dreams consist of buff singletrack, chunky rock gardens, and flowing berms, we're going to suggest a pair of mountain bike shorts rather than road cycling shorts.
-Mountain bike shorts are designed to be a loose fitting outer short that is worn over a chamois (see below) and are typically made from some combination of polyester, nylon, and spandex with the goal of protecting your skin against abrasions, vegetation, and crashes.
-They vary in detail, such as the number of pockets for storage, inseam length, fabric weight, stretch, and overall fit.
+Are you planning to ride on buff singletrack, chunky rock gardens, and flowing berms?
+Then we're going to suggest that you wear a pair of mountain bike shorts rather than road cycling shorts.
+Mountain bike shorts are designed to be a loose-fitting outer short that is worn over a liner short (a chamois) and are typically made from some combination of polyester, nylon, and spandex with the goal of protecting your skin against abrasions, vegetation, and crashes.
+They vary in the details, including the number of pockets for storage, inseam length, fabric weight, stretch, and overall fit.
 With so many options, you'll want to determine the right combination of features to suit your riding style and fit your needs for maximum fun on the trail.

 For our test, we chose products that answer the most important questions about women's mountain shorts.
 All of the brands mentioned offer multiple styles of women's shorts, some of which may suit your riding style better but aren't discussed here.